newz2000/dungeon-game/README.md

 ## The premise:

-Start with a grid (an printable grid is included).
-You drawn a maze-like path from a starting-point to an end-point.
+Start with a grid (a printable grid is included).
+You draw a maze-like path from a starting-point to an end-point.
 See the example image below.
 Each room has a number, which is calculated by taking the number 7 and subtracting the number of adjacent (not diagonal) rooms.
 So for example, your first room may be a 6 if it touches only one room.
 The lower the number the harder the room will be, also the more likely you are to get a cool treasure!

 If you have a large open chamber you can choose to make the number smaller if you like.
 See the purple numbers in the image below.
 1 is the hardest room and is most likely to give you the best treasure.